gbalan-microej/docs/PlatformDeveloperGuide/uiStaticInit.rst

 -  The configuration of the display.

 -  Fonts that are implicitly embedded within the application (also called system fonts).
 Applications can also embed their own fonts.

+.. note:: The system fonts are optional, in this case application has to provide some fonts to be able to draw characters.

 ::